tez-capital/tezbox/readme.md

 TezBox is a tezos sandbox that allows you to run a minimal local tezos chain with a single command.
 It is designed to be a simple and easy to use tool for developers who want to quickly test their smart contracts or dapps on a local tezos chain.

-⚠️⚠️⚠️ BREAKING ⚠️⚠️⚠️

-0.5.0
-- The `HOME` directory is set to `/home/tezos`.
-  - Running `octez-client` and other applications in the container (excluding services) will use this `HOME` directory.
-- All services use `TEZBOX_HOME` as the `HOME` directory, with a default path of `/tezbox/context/data`.
-- Keys imported during bootstrap are accessible from both `HOME` directories.

-0.4.0
-- data directory moved from `/tezbox/data` to `/tezbox/context/data`

 ### Trusted By

 |         |         |